When Higher Resolution Reduces Precision: Quantum Limits of Off-Axis Interferometric Scattering Microscopy: Results

 with lateral coordinates $(x,y)$, incident angle $\theta$, defocus $z_{\mathrm{f}}$, and relative phase $\phi=\phi_{\mathrm{s}}-\phi_{\mathrm{r}}$.
 For brevity, the $(x,y)$-dependence is omitted on the right-hand side.
-The interferometric point-spread function (\ipsf) under off-axis illumination is computed using a numerical toolbox~\cite{hitzelhammer24} that combines the boundary element method for scattering fields~\cite{hohenester2022nanophotonic,hohenester2024nanophotonic} with a vectorial high-NA imaging model~\cite{dong2021,liu2025revisiting}, where the focus field is expressed as a superposition of far fields $\epsilon(\Theta,\phi)$ over back-focal-plane coordinates $(\Theta,\phi)$.
+The interferometric point-spread function (\ipsf) under off-axis illumination is computed using a numerical toolbox~\cite{hitzelhammer24} that combines the boundary element method for scattering fields~\cite{hohenester2022nanophotonic,hohenester2024nanophotonic} with a vectorial high-NA imaging model~\cite{dong2021,liu2025revisiting}.
 We compare our numerical results to an analytic simplified dipole model, denoted as dipole approximation, that uses the quasistatic approximation and models the nanosphere as a small polarizable sphere~\cite{gholami2020point}.
-We then consider the far-fields of the resulting dipole emitter in the vicinity of the substrate (see Appendix D of~\cite{novotny2012principles}).
+We then consider the far-fields of the resulting dipole emitter in the vicinity of the substrate~\cite{novotny2012principles}.
+We use the results of these simulations to calculate the QFI, the FI flow, and the QCRBs for localization precision, as detailed in the Methods section.
+These quantities are calculated per scattered photon, since the scattered photons carry the information about the particle location. \\